(This article was originally published on 7/04/2018 and updated on 8/10/2021)

-There’s a reason most apps that help you learn something, like coding or a new language, are set up like games, and that reason is dopamine.
+There’s a reason that most of the apps that help you learn something, like coding or a new language, are set up like games.
+That reason is dopamine.
 As you win badges or level up, you get a hit of that neurotransmitter, which controls your brain’s reward and pleasure centres.
 It’s what helps us identify rewards and moves us toward them.

 Gamification in sales takes natural competitiveness and turns it into collaborative, constructive contests.
 If you’re adding gamification to your sales environment, start by picking one area (maybe lead generation or upselling) and building a game around it.
 Your game will need clear rules, goals, a timeframe, and rewards.

 As an example, identify a few different ways to generate new leads.
 Assign each rep (or small group of reps) a lead generation tactic to use, and track their progress over the next month.
 The method that brings the most quality leads into the sales funnel wins the prize.

 Remember, rewards don’t just mean financial rewards.
 Try replacing monetary bonuses with something more tangible.
 It doesn’t even have to be anything of enormous value.
 Think about the sports teams that have a hard hat, or some other goofy ‘prize’, to award to the hardest-working player on the team.
 It’s not the prize itself that is valuable; it’s the sentiment behind it.
 People like winning, and a small prize can create a more competitive atmosphere that motivates your reps.